Getting the Contraceptive Pill in Japan

 Why the pill obsession?

 Condomania in Harajuku is not the only visual signifier that confirms condoms rule this country.
-Japanese people still worry about the side affects and emotional stress of taking the birth control pill as there is little information distributed among young people.
-Protection usually equates to condoms, external ejaculation, temperature regulation, and the rhythm method.
-If you are to fall pregnant, abortion is available, but — in a step backwards — you’ll need to find a man to sign the papers with you to arrange one.
-They are also more expensive than back home.
+Japanese people still worry about the side effects and emotional stress of taking the birth control pill as there is little information distributed among young people.
+Protection usually equates to condoms, external ejaculation, temperature regulation and the rhythm method.
+If you are to fall pregnant, abortion is available, but—in a step backwards—you’ll need to find a man to sign the papers with you to arrange one.
+You can sign for yourself if the partner is unknown.
+They are also most often more expensive than back home.

 How do I get the pill in Japan?

 This question has an easy answer.
-The pill can be picked up at your regular gynecologist and costs between ¥2,000-3,000 a month depending on your doctor and brand.
+The pill can be picked up at your regular gynecologist and costs between ¥2,000-3,000 at the cheapest for a month depending on your doctor and brand.
 My gynecologist was incredibly helpful and friendly, but a careful reminder that this method is still gaining popularity, so it does vary.

 Also, you can expect a delightful blood test before you’re handed over the goods.